6 Twitter Metrics to Follow to Boost Your Online Presence

 A comment or a retweet requires much more commitment than a thumbs-up, that’s why they count more when it comes to the Twitter algorithm.

-A retweet shows that your customers value your product – they are not afraid to vouch for it with their social media authority.
+A retweet shows that your customers value your content – they are not afraid to vouch for it with their social media authority.
 You can turn those followers into loyal customers, and later on, to brand ambassadors.

 5. Hashtag performance

-What would a Twitter be without hashtags?
+What would Twitter be without hashtags?
 I bet it’s hard to imagine this social media platform without the pound sign.

 - estimated social media reach;